MBTA Commuter Rail: Operations

 Most lines operate on regular headways, though some have additional service at peak hours.
-Service levels vary by lines: the Greenbush and Kingston lines have 13 round trips on weekdays, while the Providence/Stoughton Line has 36.
+Service levels vary by lines: the Greenbush and Kingston lines have 13 round trips on weekdays, while the Providence/Stoughton Line has 37.
 Running times vary from 30 minutes on the Fairmount Line to nearly 120 minutes for some Providence/Stoughton Line trips, with 60–75 minutes typical.
-Most trains stop at all stations on the line; some peak-hour express trains operate on the Framingham/Worcester and Providence/Stoughton lines.
+Most trains stop at all stations on the line; some stations have limited service, and peak-hour express trains operate on several lines.
 Several lines additionally have some short turn service.
 The CapeFlyer, a seasonal weekend-only service to Cape Cod, operates using MBTA equipment over the Middleborough/Lakeville Line plus the Cape Main Line (which is not otherwise used by the MBTA).
 Special express service to Foxboro station is operated during New England Patriots home games and some other events at Gillette Stadium.
-It runs from South Station via the Franklin Line, and from Providence via the Providence/Stoughton Line.
+It runs from South Station via the Franklin/Foxboro Line, and from Providence via the Providence/Stoughton Line.
 During the winter, one "ski train" round trip of the Fitchburg Line operates with a bicycle car on weekends and Wednesday evenings, with a shuttle bus to Wachusett Mountain.